 You can also use charcoal instead of wood for smoking—see this blog post on the best charcoal to use for smoking to get a great smoky flavor!

-How long should you smoke a turkey for and at what temperature?
+How long should you smoke a turkey and at what temperature?

 Smoking times will vary depending on the type of wood you use, so it is a good idea to look at this guide when smoking turkeys.
 If you are using charcoal, then remember that too much heat can result in burnt meat, so keep an eye on your smoker as well!